Kulsoom-ri/US_senate_simulation/README.md

 ## Research Design
 ### Overview
 ![Thesis Presentation](https://github.com/user-attachments/assets/1a9a42a7-ba5b-4735-8e90-ecf3d5a4048f)
+The simulation reconstructs 45 roll call votes that took place in the 118th U.S. Senate between January 3, 2023, and January 3, 2025.
+It models individual senators as agents, each instantiated with biographical attributes, political affiliations and backstories to approximate real-world behavior.The study follows a structured multi-stage approach to simulate Senate voting dynamics:
+- **Initial Vote:** Senators cast an initial vote based solely on basic bill characteristics (bill summary, date of the vote, number of co-sponsors, name and party affiliation of the bill’s primary sponsor, all legislative actions on the bill up to that point).
+Senators are only allowed to vote “yea” or “nay” (abstentions and "present" votes are excluded).
+- **Debate Phase:** Senators engage in two rounds of debate in a round-robin format, ensuring all participants have an opportunity to contribute and respond to the debate at least once.
+- **Final Vote:** Following the debate, senators cast a final vote based on all previous bill characteristics and a LLM generated conversation summary.
+Again, only “yea” or “nay” votes are permitted.
+- **Performance Evaluation:** Votes cast before and after the debate are compared with actual voting records.
+Any LLM-generated response that deviates from "yea" or "nay" votes is categorized as "maybe."
+Accuracy is assessed by measuring how closely the simulated votes align with actual voting records.
+The final outcome of the simulation (passed/rejected) is calculated based on Senate voting thresholds (1/2, 2/3, or 3/5 majority) and compared to the actual legislative result.

 ### Selection of simulation context
+The 118th U.S. Senate was chosen as the simulation environment due to its recentness, comprehensive data availability, and diverse political landscape.
+The 118th Congress is the most racially and ethnically diverse in U.S. history, making it an ideal context for evaluating contemporary legislative dynamics.

 ### Selection of LLM model and memory-handling
 ### Selection of multi-agent framework
 ### Determining the order in which agents will interact